adrien-cuisse/totocar/README.md

 ```
 # Installation

-Dependencies are handled by webpack, hence installtion is easy
+Dependencies are handled by webpack, hence installation is easy

 ```
 cd api/